Juniper/libslax/doc/concepts.rst

 nodes.
 The "attribute" axis points through the list of an element node's set of attributes.
-The "following-sibling" axis points through the nodes which follow a node but are under the same parent, while the "proceeding-sibling" axis points through the nodes that appear before a node and are under the parent.
+The "following-sibling" axis points through the nodes which follow a node but are under the same parent, while the "preceding-sibling" axis points through the nodes that appear before a node and are under the parent.
 The "descendant" axis contains all the descendents of a node.
 There are numerous other axes which are not detailed here.